aedobbyn/beer-data-science/compile.md

 German-Style Märzen          5.746102   25.63796   14.322581    370

+## Unsupervised Clustering
+* Pare down to beers that have ABV, IBU, and SRM
+* K-means cluster beers based on these predictors

 **Do Clustering**

 * Use only the top beer styles
 * Split off the predictors, ABV, IBU, and SRM
 * Take out NAs, and scale the data
-    * NB: There are not not very many beers have SRM so we may not want to omit based on it...
+    * NB: There are not not very many beers have SRM so we may not want to omit based on it
 * Take out some outliers
   * Beers have to have an ABV between 3 and 20 and an IBU less than 200